nosvagor/vagari/README.md

 Particularly, _vagari_'s philosophy is obsessed with complex systems.
 Because of this, the embrace of chaos is at the core of the design philosophy. _vagari_ is not looking for _the answer_&mdash;_vagari_ is looking for **an answer**;
-always closed to a new answer, or a new way of approaching problems.
+always open to a new answer, or a new way of approaching problems.

 The starting point of many decisions usually draw upon inspiration from the apparent universality of various mathematical concepts or patterns (e.g.,